New Jersey Disability Lawyer Advancing Your Interests

 Bonny Rafel represents disabled people in their quest to obtain and keep disability benefits.
 From her home base in Florham Park, NJ, she helps people navigate through the difficult process of filing for disability with insurance companies, and fighting for their benefits when the claims are denied.
 Her hands-on approach to each case with her team of experienced paralegals creates a strong offense, used daily to deal with insurers who are most interested in denying claims rather than paying claims.
 Her clients receive the personal touch only a small firm can provide.
 Each client is assigned a dedicated paralegal who with Ms. Rafel strategizes the ingredients necessary for successful claims.

-Attorney Rafel handles individual disability insurance and ERISA (group) long-term disability cases.
-She skillfully handles claims at all stages, from the beginning of the claim filing, to the acceptance or denial of the claim, to the administrative appeal process and through litigation when necessary.
+Attorney Rafel handles individual disability insurance, ERISA (group) long-term disability cases and long term care cases.
+She skillfully handles claims at all stages, from the beginning of the claim filing, to the acceptance or denial of the claim, to the administrative appeal process and litigation when necessary.
 Her clients' successful claims are a testament to her skill and experience in advocating for approvals of claims and filing lawsuits in state and federal courts when claims are unjustly denied.
 She regularly lecturers to small professional groups on current topics affecting disability claims and writes a blog to inform the public of timely issues that impact claims.
 See her blogs at www.newjerseydisabilitylawyerblog.com.

 Professionals often purchased disability policies long ago based on sales pitches promoting the policies as a safety net in the event that disability strikes.
 But when a disabling condition occurs, insurers scrutinize and investigate new claims often delaying the claim for months before a decision is made.
 The claimant is suddenly placed under a microscope, where their business past is scrutinized, and the severity of their medical condition questioned.
 Insurers demand that the claimant sign authorizations allowing them to obtain personal financial data, medical records for years in the past, tax returns.
 They request medical production data from physicians and much, much more, before deciding to pay a claim.